sami-s-hajjaj/ai-labs/src/lab3b.md

 ---

-# Bonus Opportunity: Machine Learning Onramp Certificate
+# Bonus Opportunity: Curve Fitting Onramp Certificate

-To complement your learning in this lab and explore applied machine learning techniques, you are encouraged to complete the **Machine Learning Onramp** course by MathWorks.
+To complement your learning in this lab and explore data modeling techniques, you are encouraged to complete the **Curve Fitting Onramp** course by MathWorks.

 - **Estimated Time:** ~2 hours
 - **Platform:** Online (browser-based)
 - **Outcome:** Digital Certificate of Completion from MathWorks

 **Action Steps:**
-1. Access the course here: [Machine Learning Onramp – MathWorks Academy](https://matlabacademy.mathworks.com/details/machine-learning-onramp/machinelearning)
+1. Access the course here: [Curve Fitting Onramp – MathWorks Academy](https://matlabacademy.mathworks.com/details/curve-fitting-onramp/orcf)
 2. Go through all the lessons and complete the interactive activities.
 3. Download your Certificate of Completion.
 4. Upload your certificate along with your Lab X submission on LMS.